SLIB53/br-test-app/README.md

 # BR Test App

-Implements a [simple data store](./src/main/java/brtestapp/storage/BRTestAppStore.java) for storing **Shows** and related **Assets** that can be video assets, image assets, or ad assets.
+Implements a [simple data storage][brtestapp-storage-file] for storing **Shows** and related **Assets** that can be video assets, image assets, or ad assets.
 A "Storage" layer is implemented, and the "Logic" layer is omitted, but is anticipated in the architectural design of the application.

-- As a demo, the [main program](./src/main/java/brtestapp/BRTestApp.java) creates some entries, produces an intermediate "container" object, and formats & prints the container.
+- As a demo, the [main program][brtestapp-main-file] creates some entries, produces an intermediate "container" object, and formats & prints the container.
-- The [data store](./src/main/java/brtestapp/storage/BRTestAppStore.java) is built as a basic thread-safe store, and is directly consumed from the top level.
+- The [brtestapp.storage][brtestapp-storage-dir] package implements the storage layer, and is built as a basic thread-safe store, and is directly consumed from the top level.
-- The [brtestapp.lib.data](./src/main/java/brtestapp/lib/data/) package contains the immutable POJO classes for the assets and shows objects.
+- The [brtestapp.lib.data][brestapp-lib-data-dir] package contains the immutable POJO classes for the assets and shows objects.

 ##### Sample Output